Fraudsters are sending out messages through Facebook with a malware infected attachment that could steal your account data and personal information.

 The use of text “lol” is a clever hook to get you to download the infected zip file.
 The virus will only infect your computer if you download the attachment, and it cannot execute by just receiving the inbox message alone.

-If you think your computer might have been infected, run a full antivirus scan to remove the malware, report it to us and of course let your freind know they have been infected.
+If you think your computer might have been infected, run a full antivirus scan to remove the malware, Malwarebytes website.

 Please note that Action Fraud is not responsible for the content of external websites.